martispyc/config/README.md

 * Windows Terminal
 * zsh

-# You are free to fork this and use it
+# You are free to fork and use it